Bristol and Suffolk County Family Law Attorney

 When it comes to family law, even common legal matters can be complicated, emotional, and challenging to settle.
-Our family law attorney combines thorough preparation with dedicated advocacy for each family law case we take.
+At the Law Office of Frank D. Camera and Associates, P.C., our Bristol County family lawyer combines thorough preparation with dedicated advocacy for each family law case we take.

-Trust the Law Office of Frank D. Camera on these and other family law areas:
+Trust the Law Office of Frank D. Camera and Associates on these and other family law areas:

 - Marriage Dissolution.
 Massachusetts is a “no-fault” divorce state.
 The plaintiff need only claim there has been an irretrievable breakdown of the marriage.
 There can be other grounds for the divorce, such as adultery, drug/alcohol addiction, desertion, and serving a jail sentence of at least five years.
 The general residency requirement for you to file for divorce is 12 months.